probonopd/casper-language-autodetection/README.md

 ## Open questions

 * Where is the source code repository for casper?
+(Hopefully somewhere on GitHub and not hidden away in Launchpad?)
 * Who is the maintainer of casper?
 * How can we get this merged into casper eventually?